transcom/mymove-docs/docs/adrs/0074-move-history-details-refactor.md

 **🔒 User Story:** *[MB-11214](https://dp3.atlassian.net/browse/MB-12606)*

 *At present, move history templates are matched based on action, event name, and table name.
-This expects that each action, event and table combination is unique.
-However there are some move history events that share the same values for all three and there isn't a way to specify which template to use.*
+This expects that each action, event, and table combination is unique.
+However, some move history events share the same values for all three and there isn't a way to specify which template to use.*

 ### Useful definition
 > **Matching combination:** A move event's action, eventName, and tableName.